Ride Recap (with heaps of irrelevant trivia): Three Bears and a Bit

 3 Sunday.
 Grizzly Peak Century.
 100-, 75-, 50-, and 30-mile routes.
 And a 100- or 65-km gravel routes. $110-$70.
 Limit of 1,000 riders.
 Registration is open.

 16 Saturday.
 Davis Double.
-200 miles, period. $?.
+200 miles, period. $160.
 Limited to 500 riders.
 Date is set but no information on registration yet.
+Route is the same as last year.
+Registration is open.

 16-17 Saturday & Sunday.
 Siskiyou Scenic Bicycle Tour.
 102-, 67-, 40-, and 21-mile road routes and a 58-mile gravel on Saturday; 63- and 39-mile gravel routes on Sunday plus a 29-to-38 mile road on Sunday too. $92-$39.
 Riding in the beautiful area around Yreka.
 Limit of 450 riders.
 Registration is open.